Introduction to Rural market Products

 Step #9.
 Develop Community rural market Infrastructures

 A company can also develop a long-lasting relationship with their customers by developing community infrastructures and facilities for the development of the community as a whole.
-For example of the construction of dispensaries, health care programmes, providing scholarships or financial aid to the bright deserving students.
-Providing employment to the unemployed rural youth, organizing workshops for better harvests, modern technologies, how to best utilize the available resources, how to conserve them; or various issues specific to the rural population.
+For an example of the construction of dispensaries, health care programmes, providing scholarships or financial aid to the bright deserving students.
+Providing employment to the unemployed rural youth, organizing workshops for better harvests, modern technologies, how to best utilize the available resources, how to conserve them, or various issues specific to the rural population.

 Step #10.
 Inventory Management

 You will also need to develop other rural marketing strategies, like providing employment to the unemployed, providing income sources to the underemployed, develop community infrastructures and rural marketing strategies to improve the standard of living of the people of the community and which increase the overall income of the family.
 You need to develop such a bond with the rural population that identifies with your products and services and trusts them.
 The rural market products should be easy to use, cost-effective, reliable and durable in nature of the rural market.
-One needs to put in a lot of efforts to tap the potential of the rural market.
+One needs to put in a lot of effort to tap the potential of the rural market.
 But once you are able to develop a bond with the rural dwellers, the relationship becomes a long-lasting one.